Edited and adapted for magicians by Mark Hanson

 Deliberate practice also involves monitoring one’s performance – in real-time and via recordings – continually looking for new ways to improve.
 This means being observant and keenly aware of what happens, so that you can tell yourself exactly what went wrong.
 For instance, was the first turn over too fast?
 Too elaborate?
 Too controlled?
 Too close to the body?
 Too low down?

 Let’s say that when you turned the playing card over, it was too fast and looked like you were trying to hide something.
 Well, how fast was it?
 A little?
-A lot? what should the movement look like in it’s real, natural form?
+A lot?
+What should the movement look like in its realism, natural form?
 How much more speed did you add when ‘mimicking’ the real natural movement?

 Ok, the move was a little fast, just a tiny bit rushed, and required a move clear and natural looking gesture with your finger and thumb in order to be consistent with the natural movement.
 So, why was the move fast?
 What did you do?
 What do you need to do instead to make sure the move is perfectly paced every time?
 How do you ensure that the speed is just as you want it to be, and how do you get a consistent speed each time you begin the sleight?